JSPM

 }

 Notice how the development prefix is no longer present in the module paths.
-This allows packages to provide different implementations for development and production, and is a feature of Node.js conditional exports.
+This allows packages to provide different implementations for development and production.

-For security, it is recommended to generate import maps with the "integrity" field populated.
+For security, it's recommended to generate import maps with the "integrity" field populated.

-This field allows populating the Subresource Integrity for all modules both as part of the static module graph and also part of the dynamic module graph of the application (that may or may not be loaded at runtime).
+This field provides Subresource Integrity hashes for all modules in both the static and dynamic module graph of the application, protecting against compromised or malicious CDN resources.

-We can achieve this by adding the --integrity flag to any install or link operation.
+Add the --integrity flag to any install operation:

 "imports": {